fastkite/fastkite.github.io/README.md

 ### Optimizations I made to views/js/main.js

-Changed querySelectorAll to getElementsByClassName where possible
+* Changed querySelectorAll to getElementsByClassName where possible

-made this variable only called once instead of many times over window.items = document.getElementsByClassName('mover');
+* Made this variable only called once instead of many times over window.items = document.getElementsByClassName('mover');

-cached this value: var scrollTop = document.body.scrollTop;
+* Cached this value: var scrollTop = document.body.scrollTop;

-pre-calculated these 5 phases phases.push(Math.sin((scrollTop / 1250) + i));
+* Pre-calculated these 5 phases phases.push(Math.sin((scrollTop / 1250) + i));

-fetched the current phase this value var phase = phases[i % 5];
+* Fetched the current phase this value var phase = phases[i % 5];

-switched to using this items[i].style.transform instead of basicLeft to avoid new layout requirement
+* Switched to using this items[i].style.transform instead of basicLeft to avoid new layout requirement

-changePizzaSizes() was not using percentages, changed it to use column sizes of 25%, 33.3%, 50%
+* changePizzaSizes() was not using percentages, changed it to use column sizes of 25%, 33.3%, 50%

-determineDx() was removed, and it's functionallity integrated into changePizzaSizes()
+* determineDx() was removed, and it's functionallity integrated into changePizzaSizes()

-removed from the loop var pizzasDiv = document.getElementById("randomPizzas");
+* removed from the loop var pizzasDiv = document.getElementById("randomPizzas");

-change getElementById() from querySelector() where possible
+* change getElementById() from querySelector() where possible

-reduced the number of sliding pizzas from 200 to 24
+* reduced the number of sliding pizzas from 200 to 24

- moved var movingPizzas = document.getElementById("movingPizzas"); outside the loop
+* moved var movingPizzas = document.getElementById("movingPizzas"); outside the loop

- added to mover class: transform: translateZ(0); so all pizzas paint on their own layer
+* added to mover class: transform: translateZ(0); so all pizzas paint on their own layer

 ### Steps required to run this application

-you can access the site directly on my github by opening a web browser to http://fastkite.github.com
+1. you can access the site directly on my github by opening a web browser to http://fastkite.github.com

-Unzip all the files to the root of a web server such as Appache, or IIS.
-Open a web brower to the address of your server for example: www.mywebserver.com If you do not have a web server but are on a Mac, or possibly other operating systems with python installed, you can run this command from within the folder where the files were unzipped.

-python -m SimpleHTTPServer 8080

-Then you can open your web browser to http://localhost:8080 to access the application

-Click on Cam's Pizzeria
+2. Click on Cam's Pizzeria
-Adjust the slider to change the size of your pizza Scroll up and down the page to see all the differnt pizzas you can order
+3. Adjust the slider to change the size of your pizza
+4. Scroll up and down the page to see all the differnt pizzas you can order